hallettj/hallettj.github.com/source/_drafts/which-type-checked-language.md

 (Rust calls type classes "traits".)
 Of course there are downsides to Scala too.

-Rust, Haskell, (TODO: and Go?) use Hindley-Milner type inference.
+Rust and Haskell use Hindley-Milner type inference.
 That means that the compilers are really good at figuring out what the type of a term is.
 You end up needing fewer type annotations; and you can ask the compiler to fill